AmitVaranasi/openshift-aug-2022/Day4/README.md

 As you can notice, the status is Running.
 The scheduler looks for nodes that has diskType=ssd label, if it finds a node that matches the criteria then the pod will be deployed there, otherwise Scheduler will deploy on some nodes ignoring the preferrence.

-## Creating a CronJob that runs every 1 hour and prints hello
+## ⛹️‍♂️ Lab - Creating a CronJob that runs every 1 hour and prints hello
 ```
 cd ~/openshift-aug-2022
 git pull